Blog

 Tector’s solution provides:

-• Intelligent alerts based on local weather data and historical patterns
+• Intelligent alerts based on wood moisture content (WMC%) readings, ambient temperature and relative humidity readings, local weather data and historical patterns

 • Documentation for insurance and handovers

-• Integration with sustainable building practices, particularly important in timber constructions aiming for certifications like DGNB, BREEAM, or Nordic Swan
+• Integration with sustainable building practices, particularly important in timber constructions aiming for certifications like DGNB, BREEAM, Passive House or Nordic Swa